shushen/dpdk-ovs/docs/02_Using_Intel_DPDK_vSwitch.md

   Number of vEth devices to configure
 * `-m NUM`
   Number of MEMNIC devices to configure
-* `--vswitchd`
-  CPU ID of the core used to display statistics and communicate with the vswitch daemon
 * `--config (port,queue,lcore)[,(port,queue,lcore]`
   Each port/queue/core group specifies the CPU ID of the core that will handle ingress traffic for the specified queue on the specified port